Survey the biology, behavior, and ecological and social importance of these formidable creatures up-close and personal in their natural habitat.

-Fiji Shark Behavior & Conservation offers 3 marine science college credits through Lesley University.
+Fiji Shark Behavior & Conservation offers 3 natural science college credits through Lesley University.
 Additionally, students earn 8 hours of documented community service and may pursue 4 certifications.

 This course is a survey of the natural history, biology, behavior, ecological and social importance, and conservation of sharks.
 Coursework will consist of both academic discussions and field work designed to introduce you to the methods and equipment that researchers commonly use for shark research.
 Although the characteristics and ecology of local shark species will be stressed, we will also examine global populations and their relationships with humans.

 During this 25-day marine science course, students will enhance their diving skills by completing 24+ scuba dives, for which they may earn multiple certifications including: